japhb/perl6-most-wanted/most-wanted/modules.md

 [native library bindings](bindings.md)).
 These may be direct ports of Perl 5 libraries, but that is not necessarily the case.

+## WIP Tags

+If you start implementing a module, but it's not ready for the release to the public yet, please mark it in the list as WIP (Work In Progress) with a link to the repository, so other potential authors do not assume no one is working on this problem.

+Once your work is added to the ecosystem, please **remove it from the Most Wanted list,** even if you're still fleshing out the module.

 ## Configuration

 * GitLike